Valparaiso Attorneys for Birth Injuries Resulting in Wrongful Death

-Not all birth injuries may be the result of a medical professional’s negligence, but when they are, the parents might have a right to compensation for their losses.
+Not all birth injuries may result from a medical professional’s negligence, but when they are, the parents might have a right to compensation for their losses.
 Medical professionals are required to perform their duties in accordance with a particular standard of care.
 Failing to adhere to this standard when monitoring the mother and baby during pregnancy, labor, or even the moment after a child is born may result in an unnecessary loss of life.

 Wrongful Death Claims Resulting from Birth Injuries in Indiana

-Not all pregnancy complications or birth injuries are preventable nor caused by a medical professional’s negligence.
+Not all pregnancy complications or birth injuries are preventable or caused by a medical professional’s negligence.
 However, if the unthinkable happens, and a medical professional or facility is negligent, those individuals or organizations should be held accountable for their actions.

 Statute of Limitations for Wrongful Death Claims